 Management of ear bleeding

-Once the root cause of ear bleeding has been identified, the treatment is aimed on the underlying cause.
+Generally, upon identification of the root cause of ear bleeding, the treatment aims on the underlying cause.

 Some of these treatment options include:

-- Antibiotics – these drugs treat and clear up some infections.
+- Antibiotics – at first, these drugs treat and clear up some infections.

 - “Watchful waiting” – most of the underlying causes for ear bleeding will settle over time.
 This is the commonly used approach for a ruptured eardrum and concussion or other forms of head trauma.